Guest Musicians & Singers

 Ellen is from Glasgow and is also a very fine traditional singer.
 Ellen has won TMSA cups at Keith and Auchtermuchty as well as being a guest at many clubs and festivals.
 We are delighted to have Ellen with us as a weekend guest and also as a judge for the singing competitions.

-Allan is from Alford and will be singing throughout the weekend as well as adjudicating the Bothy Ballad competition.
-We are delighted to welcome him to our festival as a guest.
+Allan Taylor is a fine traditional and bothy ballad singer.
+Allan is from Alford and will be singing throughout the weekend as well as adjudicating the Bothy Ballad competition on Saturday, of which he was the winner two years ago.
+We are delighted to have Allan as a weekend guest and very much look forward to hearing him again.

-David is an excellent accordion player with his own band.
-David will be judging the accordion competitions on Saturday afternoon and will also be a guest in the Saturday evening Traditional Concert.
+Dave Husband is a renowned accordion player with his own dance band.
+Dave will be judging the Instrumental Competitions on Saturday afternoon along with Marie Fielding and will also be a guest in the Saturday evening Traditional Concert.

 Last but by no means least, Forgaitherin will join us on the Sunday afternoon as part of our Farewell Concert with a fine selection of songs and tunes.
-Forgaitherin are Hugh and Lesley Toner, Hamish Grant and John Reid.
+Forgaitherin (at our festival) will be Hugh and Lesley Toner, Hamish Grant and David Toner.
 We look forward to welcoming them to our festival.